simdutf/simdutf/README.md

 We have more advanced conversion functions which output a `simdutf::result` structure with an indication of the error type and a `count` entry (e.g., `convert_utf8_to_utf16le_with_errors`).
 They are well suited when you expect that there might be errors in the input that require further investigation.
-The `count` field contains the location of the error in the input in bytes, if there is an error, or otherwise the number of words written.
+The `count` field contains the location of the error in the input in words, if there is an error, or otherwise the number of words written.
 You may use these functions as follows:

 ```c++